 Whether your office is at home, in a shared space or a corner of a building you own, here are the work-at-home office decor essentials.

 In a day of constant daylight, blue helps brighten up your space.
 Light is a main focus when you are working at home.
-Use an overhead desk light to provide light and a place to set your laptop or take work breaks.
+If you are after a new lighting fixture, it might be worth visiting a light store in San Francisco for more gudiance.
+Alternatively, you may wish to use an overhead desk light to provide light and a place to set your laptop or take work breaks.
 Also, consider placing a bright customized neon sign on the walls like the ones you can get from www.neonfilter.com that can not only add a hint of liveliness to the decor but also keep you alert and focused on the work.
 Think of designs that can remind you to stay productive like “Work Work Work” or anything else that suits your work style.

 Cabinets & Walls

 A well-organised workspace allows you to have control over your space.
 Use your cabinets and wall decor as an easy way to create a fresh and organised office.
 Choose and hang work-at-home office decor that fits your current decor, and later move it around, taking it out when you need space to store the extra knickknacks or an extra space to throw a lunch box.

 Attractive colours help brighten up your office.
 And there are many ways to add a pop of colour into your space, from office accessories to the desk.
 Why not look at different chairs available and find one that really stands out from your desk?
 Some practical items to organise a desk like magnetic bulletin boards can also be filled with colour to brighten up the space.